-The James Gang was an outlaw band led by Jesse James who robbed stagecoaches, stores, and trains throughout the Midwest from 1879 to 1882.
-The gang was established by Jesse James three years after the demise of James-Younger Gang.
+The James Gang was an outlaw band led by Jesse James, who robbed stagecoaches, stores, and trains throughout the Midwest from 1879 to 1882.
+The gang was established by Jesse James three years after the demise of the James-Younger Gang.

 For the next three years, Frank and Jesse James lived peacefully in Nashville, Tennessee, where Frank seems to have thrived.
 However, Jesse was restless.
 In 1879, Jesse began to gather up new recruits, formed the James Gang, and returned to a life of crime.
 Over time, the gang’s members were comprised of Ed Miller; brothers, Robert and Charley Ford; Bill Ryan, Dick Liddel, James “Windy Jim” Cummings, Tucker Basham, brothers Woodson and Clarence Hite; and Frank James.

 On October 8, 1879, the gang robbed the Chicago and Alton Railroad near Glendale, Missouri, making off with about $10,000.
 Afterward, Tucker Basham was captured by a posse and named his accomplices.
 That same year, the gang robbed two stores in western Mississippi, making off with $2,000 cash in the second robbery.
 These robberies were the first in a spree of crimes as the gang continued to rob stagecoaches and trains in Missouri, Kentucky, and Alabama.

 But the new gang was not made up of battle-hardened guerrillas like the James-Younger Gang.
 As some of the outlaws were captured, the others grew suspicious of each other.
 Their last train robbery occurred on September 7, 1881, when they robbed Chicago and Alton train at Blue Cut, near Glendale, Missouri making off with $3000 in cash and jewelry taken from the passengers.
 The next month, Jesse James killed Ed Miller, allegedly for talking too much.

 Of the other members of the James Gang: